Barbara-Padilha/DMML2022_Google/README.md

 Afterwards, we move on to creating the necessary code for the basic classification methods show in class, which were `Logistic Regression`, `K-Nearest Neighbors`, `Decision Tree` and `Random Forest`, once these classifiers were paired with the `Tf-IDF Vectorizer` in their respective `pipelines` it was possible to generate the prediction of the difficulty of the French sentences used to train our model.
 In every case mentioned above we used a function called `evaluate` to obtain the value of the accuracy score, the precision, the recall, the F1-score, as well as the confusion matrix for each model.

 There were slight differences in the required actions of each type of classification:
-- in the `Logistic Regression` we has to locate exemples of wrongly classified texts;
+- in the `Logistic Regression` we had to locate exemples of wrongly classified texts;
 - in the `K-Nearest Neighbors` and in the `Decision Tree` we had to tune in our hyperparameters to improve our classification;
 - in the `Logistic Regression`, `Decision Tree` and `Random Forest` we had to set the random state of our classifier to 0, which was not necessary in the `K-Nearest Neighbors` since it does not have this parameter.